 We expect that many of our ghost kitchen leases will be non-cancelable and typically have initial terms up to between 4 and 10 years and 1-3 renewal terms of 4 to 6 years each that we may exercise at our option.
-This is in line with our pilot ghost kitchen in Milan, Italy where we have a six-year lease with approximately €120,000 due in rent per year, approximately \$141,000.
+This is in line with our pilot ghost kitchen in Milan, Italy where we have a six-year lease with approximately \pounds 120,000 due in rent per year, approximately \$141,000.
 Even if we close a ghost kitchen, we may be required to perform our obligations under the applicable lease, which could include, among other things, payment of the base rent, property taxes, insurance, and maintenance for the balance of the lease term.
 In addition, in connection with leases for ghost kitchens that we may operate, at the end of the lease term and any renewal period, be unable to renew the lease without substantial additional cost, if at all.
-Although we have a €1.4 million, approximately \$1.7 million, option at the end of the lease to purchase the property that we lease for the ghost kitchen in Milan, we may not have the resources to exercise the option at the end of the lease.
+Although we have a \pounds 1.4 million, approximately \$1.7 million, option at the end of the lease.
 As a result, Helbiz may close or relocate the ghost kitchen, which could subject us to construction and other costs and risks.